npiscitello/Base16ball/README.md

 baseball game!
 Convert hexadecimal and octal to binary (or vice versa) to hit the ball and win the game for your team!

-This game is a final project for Wentworth Institute of Technology cource ELEC3150, taught by Dr. Marpaung.
+This game is a final project for Wentworth Institute of Technology course ELEC3150, taught by Dr. Marpaung.

 ##Specifications and Scope